Estimated reading time: 3 minutes

 Today, we offer actuarial, administration and management services, covering DB, DC and self-invested schemes, which sit alongside our increasingly broad portfolio of services that includes risk, insurance and investment.
-We act as a trusted partner to almost 25% of FTSE 100 and over 15% of FTSE 350 companies.
+We act as a trusted partner to almost 25% of FTSE 100 and almost 10% of FTSE 350 companies.
 Our team of over 50 scheme actuaries – supported by around 100 qualified and 100 student actuaries – are appointed to around 400 DB pension schemes, with fund sizes ranging from £1 million to £8 billion.

 "Pensions clients want to ensure members can access the full range of outcomes and options while protecting them from making inappropriate choices or engaging with unscrupulous advisers."

 The key message we received from our pensions clients about their priorities over the past year has, reassuringly, been for a concerted focus on members.
 They want to ensure members can access the full range of outcomes and options while protecting them from making inappropriate choices or engaging with unscrupulous advisers.
 Fortunately, we provide a genuinely independent offering that avoids off-the-shelf solutions, putting member outcomes at the heart of our advice.

 Our unique combination of consultants, who are encouraged to think creatively, combined with our ongoing investment in IT and technology, delivers truly innovative and valuable consultancy advice that meets our clients’ aims.
 Providing self-developed software and engagement platforms not only helps our clients, but enables their members to help themselves.